Teaching Mindfulness

 I am naturally curious and have lived my life as an explorer, an inquirer and a pilgrim.
 In my early twenties, I was fascinated by life, especially the natural environment.
 This led me to study biochemistry, culminating in a doctorate (1981) from Oxford University in the UK.
 While there, I became interested in environmental health policy, which prompted me to move to Canada, where I set up and managed the City of Toronto’s Environmental Protection Office – the first local government environmental office in Canada.

-In 1990s, I wanted to work at a larger scale and I established and directed an environmental policy consultancy in Ottawa, Canada which provided services to international agencies and the Canadian federal government.
+In 1990s, I wanted to work at a larger scale so I established and directed an environmental policy consultancy in Ottawa, Canada which provided services to international agencies and the Canadian federal government.

-Frustrated by the slow pace of policy change, in 2000 I completed an MA in cultural anthropology and social transformation at the California Institute for Integral Studies.
+By 2000 I had become frustrated by the slow pace of policy change so I decided to return to school to study cultural change, completing an MA in cultural anthropology and social transformation at the California Institute for Integral Studies.
 And then in 2002, I became a Professor at Antioch University Seattle in its graduate program in Environment & Community.
 In 2007, I was appointed Director of Antioch’s Center for Creative Change and served in this role until 2010, taking an early retirement in 2016.
-I am now Professor Emerita at Antioch University.
+I am now Professor Emerita at Antioch University, Senior Fellow at the Whidbey Institute, and a member of the Saranaloka Foundation's Board of Directors.

 Other professional roles have included: